-This workshop provides non-profit organizations with an introduction to the basic elements of a mission-driven communications strategy — including identifying audiences, crafting cogent messages, and using a variety of tools and techniques to deliver them.
-Includes exercises on relating interim goals to audiences, crafting messages, and (with attendee participation) communications “makeovers”.
+This foundational workshop provides non-profit organizations with an introduction to the basic elements of a mission-driven communications strategy — including identifying audiences, crafting cogent messages, and using a variety of tools and techniques to deliver them.
+Includes exercises on relating intermediate goals to audiences, choosing appropriate messaging platforms, and (with attendee participation) communications “makeovers”.

-- Using your organization’s mission and interim goals to identify your audience(s)
+- Using your organization’s mission and intermediate goals to identify your audience(s)

 - Analyzing demographics and culture to determine how to reach audiences

-- Communications tools — digital platforms, printed materials, the media, and others
+- Communications tools — digital platforms, printed materials, news media, and others

-(Note: For a more in-depth discussion of working with the media, inquire about our Media Relations workshop)
+Participants are encouraged to bring current communications projects and ask questions related to those projects.
+(Note: For a more in-depth discussion of working with the media, take a look at our Media Relations workshop.)

 - Time: 1:30 p.m. to 4:30 p.m.

-- Cost: $75 per person (inquire about group discounts), includes parking and resource materials that participants can adapt for their organization's specific needs
+- Cost: $75 per person (inquire about group discounts), includes refreshments and resource materials that participants can adapt for their organization's specific needs

 Read more testimonials from clients and workshop participants